djeang/vincer-dom/readme.md

 2 classes : `VDocument` and `VElement`, each one wrapping its `org.w3c.dom` counterpart.

 To give a concrete idea, the following code does :
-* read a pom.xml file (A Maven file that most of Java developer knows)
+* read a pom.xml file (a Maven file that most of Java developer knows)
 * add 2 dependencies
 * remove all dependencies having `test` scope
 * modify distribution repository.
 Potential missing elements are created through method `make()`.